A movie for every day of the year – a good one

 Road to Morocco (1942, dir: David Butler)

 The third of the Bing Crosby/Bob Hope “Road” films is considered to be the best, by almost everyone who has seen the series which started in 1940 and ran until 1962 (a Road to the Future was planned for 1977 but Bing Crosby’s death consigned it to the bin).
 And being number three Morocco is far enough in for everyone to know what they’re doing, not so far in that they’ve resorted to self-parody.
 As regards plot, of which there isn’t much, it starts with a shipwreck, then proceeds via a series of leapfrogs – Bing sells Bob into slavery, Bob becomes an honorary sheikh, Bing discovers Bob’s being set up for a nasty death, then the death threat switcheroos onto Bing.
 And so on.
 It’s knowingly cheesy, good-natured knockabout in other words, with Bob Hope doing the hard work – playing the good-natured, braggart and deep-down coward – while Bing stands around waiting to sing.
 Dorothy Lamour has even less to do except look exotic, which she does.
 And talking of exotic, none of the places in any of the films in the series corresponds to the real place – Zanzibar, Rio, Bali, Hong Kong and especially Utopia.
 But that’s not the point.
 The place-names are just there to provide a backdrop for fish-out-of-water humour and double-takes.
 In the case of Morocco that exotica included magic carpets, enchanted rings, talking camels, and a dangerous sheik (Anthony Quinn, still in his rent-an-ethnic years).
 It’s the Arabian Nights reworked as a cosy nightclub double-act and even now all these decades later it’s highly enjoyable.
-These days the Simon Pegg/Nick Frost films capture some of that amiable faux-amateur nonchalance.
+More recently the Simon Pegg/Nick Frost films capture some of that amiable faux-amateur nonchalance.
 But neither of them can sing or dance.

 - The best example of the Hope and Crosby double act